- Inspect your toboggan to ensure it’s in good condition.

 - Ensure the hill is away from roads, rivers or railroads and that there is plenty of room to stop at the bottom of the hill.

-- Look for a hill which is not too steep (less than 30 degrees is recommended for children) and has a long, clear runoff area.
+- Look for a hill that is not too steep (less than 30 degrees is recommended for children) and has a long, clear runoff area.

 Considerations for children